9 Most Difficult Travel Reservations to Secure

 Here are a few of the most difficult travel reservations to secure.
 If you do manage to get a spot, you’re guaranteed to be treated to an incredibly worthwhile experience!

-Consistently at the top of worldwide best restaurant lists and the recipient of two Michelin stars, Noma, in Copenhagen, Denmark, is one of the most sought after reservations in the world.
-Head chef René Redzepi sources locals Nordic produce and has redefined the cuisine of the region.
+Consistently at the top of worldwide best restaurant lists and the recipient of two Michelin stars, Noma, in Copenhagen, Denmark, is one of the most sought-after reservations in the world.
+Head chef René Redzepi sources local Nordic produce and has redefined the cuisine of the region.

-Reservations are done three months in advance on the sixth of every month, but upwards of 20,000 people often try to make reservations at one time for the 40-seat restaurant.
+Reservations are done three months in advance on the sixth of every month, but upward of 20,000 people often try to make reservations at one time for the 40-seat restaurant.

 Kyoto Hotels During Cherry Blossom Season

 At the end of March and early April, travelers flock to Kyoto, Japan to see the cherry blossom trees bloom.
 While the blossoms make for great photographs, locals imbibe in hanami parties at the best spots where they eat, drink, sing karaoke and socialize with friends.